 When going to handle a tame snake used to handling, approach with your hands from the side.
 Then pick it up supporting as much of the body as possible, without restraining the head or grabbing the tail.
 Once you have taken the corn snake from the tank, support its body and allow it to slither from hand to hand.

 Keep reading this article for complete instructions on how to best handle your corn snake and what to avoid.

 There are a few things to keep in mind when handling a corn snake for the first time.

 The snake is likely more afraid of you than you are of it, so approach the animal calmly and with confidence, but make sure the animal is tame and ready to be held.

-Before handling this mild-mannered reptile, it is a good idea to wash your hands so you do not risk transferring any germs and cause sickness in your snake.
+Before handling this mild-mannered reptile, it is a good idea to wash your hands so you do not risk transferring any germs causing sickness in your snake.

 When you are ready to pick up the snake, slowly use your hands and approach the reptile from the side.